bomu-bomu/ndid-test-deployment/scripts/README.md

 ```
 ./quick_start.sh <node>
 ```
-This command will clear old environment and restart genesis and secondary nodes as specified in <node>
+This command will clear old environment and restart genesis and secondary nodes as specified in `<node>`
-For example,
+#### For example,

 ```
 ./quick_start.sh 20
 ```
-Pupulate with 20 secondary nodes.
+Populate with 20 secondary nodes.

 ## Discovery Node
 ```